Arkab Posterior - β2 Sagittarii (beta2 Sagittarii)

 Arkab Posterior visual magnitude is 4.29.
-Because of its moderate brightness, Arkab Posterior should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Arkab Posterior should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Arkab Posterior

 Arkab Posterior is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of Arkab Posterior are provided in the following table:

 The simplified sky map below shows the position of Arkab Posterior in the sky:

 Visibility of Arkab Posterior from your location

 Distance of Arkab Posterior from the Sun and relative movement